Frequently Asked Questions

 What is the winter like in Vermont?

-Winter in Vermont is unpredictable.
-Most of the time temperatures range from -1.1 degrees Celsius to -23.3 degrees Celsius with various amounts of snow.
-Wearing a warm coat and boots, a hat, and gloves is important.
-You can bring these items or purchase them in Vermont.
+Winter in Vermont is beautiful, often sunny, and conducive to snow sports.
+Most of the time temperatures range from 5 degrees Celsius to -25 degrees Celsius with various amounts of snow.
+Wearing a warm coat, boots, a hat, and gloves helps you enjoy the season.
+You can bring these items or purchase them in Vermont during the fall.

 Is Wi-Fi available on campus?